apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 To develop Cordova apps for Windows Phone devices, you may use a PC running Windows, but you may also develop on a Mac, either by running a virtual machine environment or by using Boot Camp to dual-boot a Windows partition.
-Consult these resources to run the required Windows development environment on a Mac:
+Consult these resources to set up the required Windows development environment on a Mac:

 - __VMWare Fusion__: To set up the Windows 8 virtual machine, follow
   the instructions provided by the